Banniroy/AirBnB_clone/README.md

 This is the AirBnB clone project.
-It’s is to deploy on our server a simple copy of the AirBnB website.
+It is to deploy on our server a simple copy of the AirBnB website.

 Only some of the features will be implemented to cover  all fundamental concepts of the higher level programming track.